 ) or “not equal” (!=

-Sensu includes built-in event helper functions and event filters to help you customize event pipelines for metrics and alerts, including:
+Sensu includes built-in event filters and helper functions to customize event pipelines for metrics and alerts.

 is_incident